holoviz/panel/doc/tutorials/basic/layouts.md

 ## Explore the Layouts

-Panel provides a large collection of layouts.
+Panel provides a vast collection of layouts to suit your needs.

-Click [this link](https://panel.holoviz.org/reference/index.html#layouts) and spend a couple of minutes exploring the available layouts and their reference guides.
+Click [this link](https://panel.holoviz.org/reference/index.html#layouts) to explore available layouts and their detailed reference guides.

 ## Recap

 In this guide, we have learned:

-- *Layouts* are available in the `pn` namespace.
+- **Layouts**: Available in the `pn` namespace.
-- Layout Python objects, including Panel components, using [`pn.Column`](../../reference/layouts/Column.ipynb) and [`pn.Row`](../../reference/layouts/Row.ipynb).
+- **Layout Techniques**: Utilize `pn.Column` and `pn.Row` to structure your content.
-- A *layout* will automatically use `pn.panel` to determine how to best display Python objects.
+- **Automatic Display**: Layouts use `pn.panel` to determine the optimal display for Python objects.
-- Layouts like [`Column`](../../reference/layouts/Column.ipynb) and [`Row`](../../reference/layouts/Row.ipynb) behave like lists.
+- **List-like Behavior**: Layouts like `Column` and `Row` behave like lists, allowing for flexible manipulation.
-- Create complex layouts by combining and nesting *layouts*.
+- **Complex Layouts**: Combine and nest layouts for more intricate arrangements.

-- Explore all available *layouts* and their *reference guides* in the [Layouts Section](https://panel.holoviz.org/reference/index.html#layouts) of the [Component Gallery](../../reference/index.md).
+Now, you're equipped to create dynamic and visually appealing layouts for your Panel apps!

 ## References